 - A WAV (PCM) audio file (with file name suffix ".wav")

 - An AMR audio file (with file name suffix ".amr")

 - An AC-3 audio file (with file name suffix ".ac3")

 - An AAC (ADTS format) audio file (with file name suffix ".aac")

-These streams can be received/played by any standards-compliant RTSP/RTP media client, including:
+These streams can be received/played by standards-compliant RTSP/RTP media clients, including:

 - The server can transmit multiple streams (from the same, or different files)